rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 Let all that you do be done in love. ^1614

-Now I urge you, brothers —you know that the household of Stephanas were the first converts in Achaia, and that they have devoted themselves to the service of the saints — ^1615
+Now I urge you, brothers--you know that the household of Stephanas were the first converts in Achaia, and that they have devoted themselves to the service of the saints-- ^1615

 be subject to such as these, and to every fellow worker and laborer. ^1616

 I rejoice at the coming of Stephanas and Fortunatus and Achaicus, because they have made up for your absence, ^1617

 for they refreshed my spirit as well as yours.
-Give recognition to such people. ^1618
+Give recognition to such men. ^1618

 The churches of Asia send you greetings.
 Aquila and Prisca, together with the church in their house, send you hearty greetings in the Lord. ^1619